Become a champion of your local waterways and organise a paddle cleanup.

 - Think about equipment.
 Gloves, bags and hand sanitisers are essential.
-You might even think about a litter picker too.
+Add some litter pickers too.

 - Plan a date and time to meet.
 Remember you don’t all need to be ON the water.
-There is usually plenty of litter on the banks too.
+There’s plenty of litter on the banks.

-To help you we have created a free Paddle Cleanup Toolkit for our campaign supporters to download.
-There’s loads of advice and handy hints and tips in there to get you started.
+There’s lots of advice and handy hints and tips to get you started.

 - Tell us about your cleanup and upload your photos

-Please note that while we are really keen for you to take part in Paddle Cleanups, please ensure you have undertaken all necessary risk assessments, have the appropriate insurances in place, and have secured any necessary consents.
+Please note that while we are really keen for you to take part in Paddle Cleanups, please ensure you have undertaken all necessary risk assessments, have the appropriate insurances in place and secured any necessary consents.